-Mr. Michel earned his Juris Doctor degree from the University of California, Los Angeles in 1975 where he became a member of the Order of the Coif.
+Mr. Michel earned his Juris Doctor degree from the University of California, Los Angeles as a member of the Order of the Coif.
 He was also on the Board of Editors of the UCLA Law Review, 1974-1975.
-He earned his Bachelor of Arts from UCLA in 1972, where he graduated Cum Laude.
-Mr. Michel is also the recipient of the Elijah Watt Sells Honor Award for his performance on the CPA Exam, May 1972.
+He earned his Bachelor of Arts from UCLA, where he graduated Cum Laude.
+Mr. Michel is also the recipient of the Elijah Watt Sells Honor Award for his performance on the CPA Exam.

 Mr. Michel is a member of the American Health Lawyers Association, Los Angeles County Bar Association and Beverly Hills Bar Association, where he was past chairman of the Taxation Committee in 1979-1980.
 He was a speaker at the California Society of CPA’s Long Beach Chapter, State Bar of California Association Taxation Committee, California Society of CPA’s Discussion Group of Burbank/North Hollywood, California, Speaking on Final Partnership Allocation Regulations. and a speaker at the California Society of CPA’s Discussion Group of the West San Fernando Valley, California, where the topic was Patenting Tax Strategies.